-Currently under construction, this modest 1300 square foot (approx 121 square meters) country house is sited between the existing above-ground pool and the existing casita/cabin in order to align the front & rear doors/terraces with the most dramatic mountain views on the property.
+Completed in late 2024, this modest 1300 square foot (approx 121 square meters) country house is sited between the existing above-ground pool and the existing casita/cabin in order to align the front & rear doors/terraces with the most dramatic mountain views on the property.

 Taking advantage of the mild climate and stunning landscape views, the design is based on living simply with an indoor/outdoor lifestyle and a light environmental footprint.
-Thick walls, natural daylighting, thermal mass, solar panels, solar water heaters, greywater reuse, rainwater catchment, and xeriscaping are some of the strategies incorporated to preserving our natural resources.
+Thick walls, natural daylighting, thermal mass, solar panels, solar water heaters, greywater reuse, rainwater catchment, and xeriscaping are some of the strategies incorporated to preserve our natural resources.

 This rural community is about 40 minutes outside of San Miguel de Allende (7000 feet elevation, semi-arid, high desert).